 I am sure you didn’t.
 Even if you did, you must have failed at this commitment because of three major reasons:

-- Excuse of a busy schedule
+- An excuse of a busy schedule

 - Other major responsibilities